voxpupuli/puppet-rabbitmq/README.md

       ensure => 'latest',
     }

-This module also depends on the excellent nanliu/staging module on the Forge:
+This module also depends on the excellent voxpupuli/staging module on the Forge:

-    puppet module install nanliu-staging
+    puppet module install voxpupuli-staging

 ### Downgrade Issues